Acne Treatments St Louis

-Chemical Exfoliation: like Alpha Hydroxy Acid (AHA) represents acids derived from a natural substance like sugar cane, milk, almonds, or grapes.
+Chemical Exfoliation: Alpha Hydroxy Acid (AHA) represents acids derived from a natural substance like sugar cane, milk, almonds, or grapes.
 They work by breaking down the glue holding your skin cells together, urging along the skin’s natural shedding process.
 BHAs penetrate deeper into the skin, but the effects of AHAs are primarily felt on the skin’s surface.
 If you have surface-level skin concerns like red marks from past acne, this constant sloughing off of dead, dull skin cells is helpful for hyperpigmentation.

 Beta Hydroxy Acid (BHA): This ingredient is best for acne-prone skin and those with deeper skin concerns since BHA penetrates further into the skin.
 While AHAs love water, BHAs love oil.
 They can bypass the oil that clogs pores and dissolve the mix of sebum and dead skin that leads to acne, as well as stabilize the lining of the pore (which contributes to acne).

-BHAs clear up blackheads, whiteheads, and have anti-inflammatory and antibacterial properties.
+BHAs clear up blackheads, and whiteheads, and have anti-inflammatory and antibacterial properties.
 This umbrella term includes the popular anti-acne ingredient of Salicylic Acid.
 BHAs also exfoliate the top layer but are best bought for their deep penetrative qualities.

 There are many benefits of superficial peels.
 Among the most notable is the ability to adjust the depth to fit the particular skin problem.
 As more coats are applied, the peel will get deeper, as the solution goes looking for protein to neutralize itself.
-The long-lasting results make it an ideal peel for those who prefer less peeling sessions at the cost of moderate downtime.
+The long-lasting results make it an ideal peel for those who prefer fewer peeling sessions at the cost of moderate downtime.

 Lactic Peel: If your skin is sensitive, some of the peels on this list may irritate it.
 You may want to look into a light chemical peel, such as a lactic peel.
 As the name suggests, lactic peels come from milk and utilize lactic acid.
-It’s not only gentle on easily irritated skin, but also moisturizes dry skin.
+It’s not only gentle on easily irritated skin but also moisturizes dry skin.

 Beta Peel: Acne can be embarrassing and annoying to deal with.
 If you have a bunch of problem breakouts, a beta peel will be able to help you.
 It contains salicylic acid which is great for exfoliation and oil control.
 Salicylic acid also has anti-inflammatory and antibacterial properties.
 Salicylic acid takes care of the bacteria that cause acne breakouts to give you the relief that you’ve been searching for.

-Trichloroacetic Acid Treatment (TCA): This is an effective chemical agent used to exfoliate and renew the skin from a superficial to deep level.
-TCA is commonly applied to the face, neck, décolleté, hands and legs.
+Trichloroacetic Acid Treatment (TCA): This is an effective chemical agent used to exfoliate and renew the skin from a superficial to a deep level.
+TCA is commonly applied to the face, neck, décolleté, hands, and legs.
 In addition, Trichloroacetic acid is also an excellent “acne spot treatment” and can be used to exclusively peel isolated areas of the skin.

-Mandelic Acid: Mandelic acid is a go-to anti-aging ingredient in the world of skin care.
+Mandelic Acid: Mandelic acid is a go-to anti-aging ingredient in the world of skincare.
 It works to accelerate cell turnover by dissolving the tiny bonds that hold the cells of the skin together, helping to remove dead skin on the surface of the skin that can lead to dull complexions as well as lines.
-It also strengthens collagen, one of the building blocks of the skin’s support network that gives it a youthful firmness.This increased rate of sloughing thins the outermost layer of the skin called the stratum corneum.
+It also strengthens collagen, one of the building blocks of the skin’s support network that gives it youthful firmness.This increased rate of sloughing thins the outermost layer of the skin called the stratum corneum.
 A thinner stratum corneum reflects light better and makes skin look smoother and more youthful.
 Mandelic acid and other alpha hydroxy acids generally soften the appearance of fine lines and wrinkles and improve skin texture.

-Jesner Peel: Like all other chemical peels, the Jessner peel is done by brushing an acidic liquid onto the skin to remove the top layers and encourage new, younger looking skin to grow.
+Jesner Peel: Like all other chemical peels, the Jessner peel is done by brushing an acidic liquid onto the skin to remove the top layers and encourage new, younger-looking skin to grow.
 The Jessner peel was first formulated over a hundred years ago, and it’s still in use today thanks to its ability to: